slashinfty/nincid/README.md

 # Install
 yarn install

-# chrome-sandbox permissions
+# If permissions are not set on chrome-sandbox when attempting to start
 sudo chown root node_modules/electron/dist/chrome-sandbox && sudo chmod 4755 node_modules/electron/dist/chrome-sandbox

-# Rebuild bindings
+# If there is an error about bindings and node versions after starting
 rm yarn.lock && rm -rf node_modules/serialport node_modules/@serialport
 yarn install
 ./node_modules/.bin/electron-rebuild